theCocoonStudio/home/README.md

       Note that this function is called each frame, so try to limit the computation as much as possible for performance or use pause = true when you can. */ computeRotation,
+      /* A THREE.Vector4 containing values for the top, right, bottom, and left margin, respectively.
+Default is 0 for all values.
+The margin is only applied internally when setting the object's new scale if scaleToFitWidth = true, so if you're not using scaleToFitWidth = true, it is your responsibility to account for margin application using the intermediateResults parameter in the computeScale callback (and in computePosition, if your use case requires it).
+Vector units should be float proportions relative to the horizontal/vertical bound lengths if using UNITS.WU or integers if using UNITS.PX.
+E.g., 0.1 WU for the top margin will set it at 0.1 x the height of the bounds, will 100 PX for would set it to 100 / ppwu.
+If your object is using any textures, make sure to account for the change in aspect ratio when setting the texture/FBO dimensions.*/ margin,
+      /* Either UNITS.PX or UNITS.WU (default).
+UNITS is a named, top-level export.  */
+      marginUnits
     }
    ```